I Love Your Smile: Critical reception

 Dave Sholin from the Gavin Report wrote, "Only in her teens, Shanice Wilson is anything but a newcomer, having arrived on the scene in the late eighties and scoring instant airplay.
 But this should be the effort that really sparks her career."
 Lakeland Ledger described her voice as "playful and spunky".
 Alan Jones from Music Weeks RM Dance Update declared it as "a likeable and highly commercial pop/dance workout, [and] it will doubtless be a hit on both sides of the Atlantic."
-Another editor, James Hamilton, called it a "delightful breathily gurgling, humming, whistling, tinkling and (Branford Marsalis's jazz sax) tooting jiggly jogging cheerful swayer".
+Another RM editor, James Hamilton, called it a "delightful breathily gurgling, humming, whistling, tinkling and (Branford Marsalis's jazz sax) tooting jiggly jogging cheerful swayer".
 A reviewer from People Magazine stated that it "has risen to the top of the R&B charts on its jaunty, literally bells-and-whistles riff, its jazzy a cappella refrain and a walloping beat."
-Michael Eric Dyson from Rolling Stone viewed it as "a sparkling midtempo confession of love" framed by Marsalis' sax.
+Michael Eric Dyson from Rolling Stone named it "a sparkling midtempo confession of love" framed by Marsalis' sax.
 Mark Frith from Smash Hits praised it as an "infectious swingbeat tune", giving it four out of five.
 Jonathan Bernstein from Spin felt that Shanice "brought sheer, unalloyed joy to the charts and our hearts with her "I Love Your Smile".
 Exuberance isn't a feature of too many records these days—maybe some Helmet, the early stuff—but this singer sounded giddy with delight on her hit."

 Impact and legacy

+NME ranked "I Love Your Smile" number 50 in their list of "Singles of the Year" in December 1992.
+Bruce Pollock featured it in his 2005 book, The 7,500 Most Important Songs of 1944-2000.
 Polish Porcys ranked "I Love Your Smile" number 46 in their list of "100 Singles 1990–1999" in 2012, writing, "The career of the singer did not flourish somehow stunning, but this one song, this one "turutututururu" is immortal.
 This sweet chorus has probably one of the most naturally catchy melodies of all time."